meltyourface/blank/posts/Necromancer/Necromancy-History-Principles-and-Fundamental-Spells/index.md

 2. **Summoning an Unseen Guardian**:
 Purpose: Summons a benevolent spirit to protect and guard the practitioner or their dwelling.

-Materials: Salt, iron nails, lavender, small clay or stone figurine, and an item belonging to a deceased loved one.
+**Materials**: Salt, iron nails, lavender, small clay or stone figurine, and an item belonging to a deceased loved one.

-Instructions:
+**Instructions**:
 a.
 Create a mixture of salt, iron nails, and crushed lavender.
 b.
 Place the item belonging to the deceased within the figurine.
 c.
 Bury the figurine in an unmarked grave near a tree or other natural point of power.